SupportOpinion

 Why merchant-facing support matters so much

 AI shopping tools live close to conversion.
 If the assistant misbehaves on a product page, gives a broken answer, or creates confusion in checkout-adjacent moments, merchants need fast help.
-Waiting days for a templated response is not just annoying.
-It makes it harder to trust the system enough to keep it live.
+Waiting days for a templated response is not just annoying — it makes it harder to trust the system enough to keep it live.

 This is one reason many merchants leave tools that looked strong in the demo.
 The product might be promising, but the support model tells them what life will feel like after install.